Learn how to do a simple and inexpensive DIY german schmear technique to update brick.

 The technique you will use depends ENTIRELY on the look you’re going for.
 For instance, in our family room, I used a basic DIY whitewash brick technique, which gave us this look…

 But for this project, I wanted to be able to see more of the brick because it’s pretty brick, and I didn’t want that completely covered or lost, as it would have been with the whitewash technique used in our family room.
 These images were what I was aiming for:

+And how about the one below?
 GORGEOUS, right?
 Yes, Kathleen is downright stunning, no question.
 But I feel she may be slightly upstaged in this shot by that delectable brick behind her.
 THAT is the look I wanted!!

 2. Start with clean brick with WHITE grout.

 This tutorial assumes that you are starting with a slate similar to ours, which is clean bricks that have WHITE grout.
 If not white grout, then it needs to be a color you are HAPPY with.

-Recaptured Charm (this blogger goes for a similar look using different materials)
+- Recaptured Charm – this blogger goes for a similar look using different materials

 3. Prep your workspace.